pablolucio97/Study_Content/general_development/software_architeture.md

 - **Usability** How your system should be used.
 Consider implementing responsiveness and navigation by keyboard.
 - **Portability** Your system must be easy to exchange the database.
 Use clean architecture to reach it.

+### Improving software performance

+Performance is the time a software takes to complete a workload.
+To improve the system performance you must:

+1. Reduce the response time.
+An acceptable response time is between 200ms and 2500ms.
+Checklist to reduce response time:

+2. Rise the throughput, increasing the quantity of inputs you system can handle at once.

+Checklist to improve general performance:

+ - Check for external calls.
+Sometimes external calls can take longer than expected.
+ - Take a look how the process data algorithm works.
+ - Increase your instance computational power.
+ - Use programming languages that allows asynchronous and not blocking communication.
+Request can't works serially (one by one).
+Example: NodeJS.
+ - Check the database used and watch the SQL queries response time.
+ - Always as possible store large processed data on cashing.

 ### Another concepts
 - **Service Level Agreement (SLA)**: It is related with the software metrics what was dealt with the business client.
 - **Service Level Objectives (SLO)**: Over the SLA, what is my software metrics.
 Generally exceeds what was dealt as SLA.